About arc42

 5.2.
 Level 2 - Container View

-This level illustrates the structural decomposition of the system into its three primary services, as established in the project architecture.
+This level illustrates the structural decomposition of the system into the main runtime services and support containers used in the project.

 5.2.1.
 White Box